openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

 The compiler won't fail there but if we try to execute the application it'll crash since `a` is not owned by ofApp::setup anymore, having to explicitly use `move` tries to solve that problem by making the syntax clearer.
 After using move, we can't use that variable anymore except through the vector.
-More modern langauages like [Rust](http://www.rust-lang.org/) completely solve this by making the compiler detect these kind of uses of moved variables and producing a compiler error.
+More modern langauages like [Rust](http://www.rust-lang.org/) completely solve this by making the compiler detect these kinds of uses of moved variables and producing a compiler error.
 This will probably be solved at some point in c++ but for now you need to be careful to not use a moved variable.

 ###shared_ptr